1971–72 NHL season: Playoff bracket

+For decades, the NHL had used first round playoff formats where first-place teams played third-place teams, and second-place teams played fourth-place teams.
+In response to the prior year when the Minnesota North Stars appeared to intentionally lose games to finish fourth in the West instead of third and avoid a tougher match-up with first-place Chicago, and also the Boston Bruins were "rewarded" for finishing first in the East with a tough series against eventual Stanley Cup Champion Montreal, the first round match-ups were changed so that the first-place team in each division played the fourth-place team, and the other series matched the second and third place teams from the divisions.

+The inter-divisional semifinals were thus modified accordingly, with winner of each #1 vs. #4 series now playing the winner of the #2 vs. #3 series in the other division.
+The winners of the semifinals then advanced to the Stanley Cup Finals.

+Teams remained competing in a best-of-seven series in each round (scores in the bracket indicate the number of games won in each best-of-seven series).

 Quarterfinals

 (E1) Boston Bruins vs. (E4) Toronto Maple Leafs

 The Boston Bruins finished first in the league with 119 points.
 The Toronto Maple Leafs finished fourth in the East Division with 80 points.
 This was the twelfth playoff series between these two teams with Toronto winning eight of the eleven previous series.
 They last met in the 1969 Stanley Cup Quarterfinals which Boston won in four games.
 Boston won this year's six-game regular season series earning nine of twelve points.

 (E2) New York Rangers vs. (E3) Montreal Canadiens

 The New York Rangers finished second in the East Division with 109 points.
 The Montreal Canadiens finished third with 108 points.
 This was the tenth playoff series between these two teams with Montreal winning five of the nine previous series.
 They last met in the 1969 Stanley Cup Quarterfinals which Montreal won in four games.
 New York won this year's six-game regular season series earning eight of twelve points.